 - How to reach the starting point of the tour?

 Attention!
-It often happens that local drivers want to profit from tourists.
-So, ask for a ticket which indicated its true value.
+It often happens that local drivers want profit from tourists.
+So, ask for a ticket which indicates its true value.

 - How to return to Sofia?